This ultra quiet Eufy Pet Water Fountain kept my cats hydrated with filtered water | CNN Underscored

 Less cleaning makes it less of a chore

 Forget rinsing out a water dish every day.
-With the Eufy Pet Water Fountain, you only need to perform a thorough cleaning and change out the filter (4-pack refills can be purchased online for $20) once a month to keep things clean.
-The carbon and resin filter traps any dirt, food or dust but I find the pet saliva on the food-grade stainless-steel dish can get slimy pretty quickly.
+With the Eufy Pet Water Fountain, you only need to perform a thorough cleaning and change out the filter (four-pack refills can be purchased online for $20) once a month to keep things clean.
+The carbon and resin filter traps any dirt, food or dust but I find the pet saliva on the food-grade stainless steel dish can get slimy pretty quickly.

 Once a week I unplug it and take apart the fountain, emptying and cleaning the water tank, the dish, the spout and the pump.
-A simple wipe down with warm water is all it takes and it’s easy to put back together.
-I don’t think any of the aforementioned gunk affects the taste of the water, my cats never seem to notice, but I like knowing their drinking water is filtered and slime free.
+A simple wipe-down with warm water is all it takes and it’s easy to put back together.
+I don’t think any of the aforementioned gunk affects the taste of the water, since my cats never seem to notice, but I like knowing their drinking water is filtered and slime-free.

 What we didn’t like about it